Post-16 choices

 Apprenticeships

 This is a route to gain qualifications while working.
-You can start an Apprenticeship from the age of 16 and there is no upper age limit.
+You can start an apprenticeship from the age of 16 and there is no upper age limit.
 You can study from Level 2 all the way to Degree Level!
-View our Apprenticeships page for more details.
+View our apprenticeships page for more details.

 Not feeling ready for the next step?
 Hundreds have benefitted from a short time on one of these local programmes.

-- Active for All – delivers further education programmes to people aged between 15 and 19 years old.
+- Active for All – delivers further education programmes to people aged between 15 and 19 years old

 Volunteering